MilkcoinDev/milkcoin/README.md

-# milkcoin
-The Repository for Milkcoin
+# Milkcoin
+What is Milkcoin?

+Milkcoin is a clone of Litecoin made for Dani.